NooksApp/live-bugfix/README.md

 ## Recommended Reading Order

-`server/src/app.ts` - has most of the driving server logic that implements the functionality of the collaborative watch party
+`server/src/app.ts` - has all the server logic that implements the watch party collaboration functionality

 `src/VideoPlayer.ts` - makes API calls to the server and listens to socket events to control the users progress through the video